-Join Scott Simpson for an in-depth discussion in this video Setting up the firewall using firewalld, part of Up and Running with CentOS Linux.
+Join Scott Simpson for an in-depth discussion in this video Setting up the firewall using firewalld, part of Learning CentOS Linux.

 CentOS 7 comes with firewall software called Firewalld.
 Which lets you allow and disallow access, through specific ports, with specific protocols.
 Let's take a quick look at how it works.
 The firewall manages security, in the context of zones.
 You can see these by typing, sudo firewall-cmd --get-zones.
 Unless you have a very complicated network setup, you probably won't use most of these.
 Common zones to modify are drop, block and public.

 In this course, I'll set up a few rules in the public zone to allow access to various services.
 To find out what the current zone is, I'll type sudo firewall-cmd --get-active-zone.
 The public zone is active on my system.
 To see what's currently running in that zone I'll type sudo firewall-cmd--zone=public --list-all.